Bad Check Restitution Program

-In an effort to combat this problem, I have organized the Bad Check Restitution Program to assist local merchants with bad check losses.
-The primary goal of the program is to obtain full restitution for the victim without adding to the financial burden of the criminal justice system.
+In an effort to combat this problem, we have established the Bad Check Restitution Program to assist local merchants with bad check losses.
+The primary goal of the program is to create a self-supporting program that obtains restitution for the victim while deterring repeat offenders.

 Cutting Your Losses